mangoszero/database/World/Updates/Rel21/readme.txt

 Rel21_18_001_UBRS_equip_models_add

-You need to run the appriopriate updates the zip file in folder:
+You need to run the appriopriate updates in the zip file  in folder:

 Rel20_to_BaseRel21_Updates